Ashok0/SystemShock-UEVR/README.md

 ## FAQ
 **Can I adjust settings for the game when using this mod?**
 You can change select settings safely.
 Do not change any of the following, however, as these settings are managed directly by the VR plugin.
+Modifying the default settings related to crouching will break physical crouching.

 *UEVR SETTINGS*
 * VR_RoomscaleMovement